Oakley Greenwood Pty LtdLocation

 Basing the price to be paid for the various services DER can provide on the impact of each of the costs incurred by the electricity supply, will help ensure the deployment and operation of DER contributes to the electricity system as a whole, enabling aggregate consumer demand for electricity at the lowest cost, and without cross-subsidies.

-The study will provide a set of approaches that can be applied to maximise the economically efficient deployment and use of DER by providing cost effective price signals at all levels of the supply chain.
+The pricing and integration study will provide a set of approaches that can be applied to maximise the economically efficient deployment and use of DER by providing cost effective price signals at all levels of the supply chain.

 The use of such price signals will ensure: